A lot or a little?

 Is it any good?

-Magnificent scenery, beautiful cinematography, and the dynamic native wildlife, especially White Fang, make up for the conventional good-versus-evil story line, some on-the-nose dialogue, and stock villains.
+Magnificent scenery and cinematography and the dynamic native wildlife, especially White Fang, make up for the conventional good-versus-evil story line, some on-the-nose dialogue, and stock villains.
 And the gently earnest portrayal of the Native American presence in the Northwest adds substance to the tale.
 For kids and families who are comfortable with lots of exciting action and suspense, with young people and animals frequently in danger, and with some lengthy battle sequences in which deaths occur, it's an entertaining, old-fashioned adventure with more than one happy ending.